BitskiCo/docs/docs/oauth.md

 ---- | ------------
 `openid` | Access to the user's unique identifier.
 `email` | Gives you access to the user's email address.
 Contact us to add this to your app.
 `offline` | Allows your token to be renewed with a refresh token.
-This is required to have a session that lasts longer than 10 minutes.
-Contact us to add this to your app.
+This is required to renew your access tokens automatically.